cozytony/defi-risk-book/src/self-custody-layer.md

 # Self custody

-Taking custody of your crypto assets (self custody) offers unprecedented control of your financial property but comes with the unprecedented risk of losing your stuff.
-In this post, we'll apply the [*Opsec Framework*](https://opsec101.org/) to self custody and answer the following five questions:
+Taking custody of your crypto assets (self custody) offers complete control of your financial property but comes with the considerable risk of losing your stuff.
+In this post, we'll answer five questions to understand how to self-custody safely.

 1. What needs protecting
 2. What is the potential threat